Numerical model development of coupled surface-groundwater interactions in the Nooksack Basin

 |Citation:||See how to cite this resource|

+This work was developed to provide updated model code and recharge estimates of Bertrand and WRIA Drainage from Surface Water Modeling with Water Management for coupling to the MODFLOW groundwater model.
 Subsurface recharge is a surface water model (Topnet-WM) output that can be used as an independent constraint on the groundwater recharge that is specified for the groundwater model (MODFLOW).
 This will help to ensure that the surface water and groundwater models are internally consistent.
 The surface water modeling will help to identify a longterm period of representative climatic conditions and resulting groundwater recharge, which can serve as input over a representative time period and for the calibration of a steadystate groundwater model.
-The surface water modeling will also provide important insights about stream baseflows for calibrating the groundwater model.
+The surface water modeling also provide important insights about stream baseflows for calibrating the groundwater model.
 The analysis of surface water and groundwater conditions is conducted over a large model domain with progressively increasing resolution (e.g. with increased focus in Bertrand) where we are addressing specific questions of drainage impacts and groundwater withdrawal impacts from wells on surface water.
-The current model domain of the surface water flow model, Topnet-WM, includes the entire WRIA 1 watershed, but calibration and water use inputs have only been refined for the Lower Nooksack Subbasin portion of the basin with additional model development was previously completed in the Bertrand Creek and Fishtrap Creek drainages resulting in the surface model resolution being increased from a single watershed average to 46 sub-drainages per watershed.
+The current model domain of the surface water flow model, Topnet-WM, includes the entire WRIA 1 watershed, but calibration and water use inputs have only been refined for the Lower Nooksack Subbasin portion of the basin with additional model development was previously completed in the Bertrand Creek drainages resulting in the surface model resolution being increased from a single watershed average to 46 sub-drainages per watershed.
 The following steps estimate groundwater recharge in the conceptual/numerical groundwater model:

-A distribution of recharge will be developed for the entire conceptual/numerical model domainin Bertrand Creek.
+A distribution of recharge was developed for the entire conceptual/numerical model domain WRIA1, inclusive of the LENS domain.
 Model simulations for GW model test coupling with outputs for Water Management On.
+Of the 172 modeled Nooksack drainages, those with water management data available are primarily in the Lower Nooksack.

-The original Topnet-WM model written in Fortran was recoded in C++ and new model output files were designed for groundwater model coupling.
+For developers: the original Topnet-WM model written in Fortran was recoded in C++ and new model output files were designed for groundwater model coupling.
+Model software code and related files are available at https://github.com/ChristinaB/Topnet-WM.

 How to Cite